racc-costa/base-react-redux-app/README.md

 ## 2. Using Redux
 2.1.
 Define actions types in src/actions/actionsTypes.js.
 2.2.
-Define your reducers inside src/reducers folder.
+Create your actions inside src/actions folder.
 2.3.
-Create a store in src/store/store.js using Redux `combineReducers` and `createStore`.
+Create your reducers inside src/reducers folder.
 2.4.
+Create a store in src/store/store.js using Redux `combineReducers`, `applyMiddleware` and `createStore`.
+2.5.
 Add the store to your application using Redux `Provider` in index.js.
-2.5.
-Connect your container to Redux using `connect`, `mapStateToProps` and `mapDispatchToProps`.
+2.6.
+Create your containers inside src/containers folder and connect them to Redux using `connect`, `mapStateToProps` and `mapDispatchToProps`.